 - Make sure all wiring conforms to NEC, local, and site requirements. - 5.
-Attach the interconnection cable to the AT10.1 as shown in the figure below:

-- At the Main Control PC Board (A1), insert one of the bare wires from the cable into each terminal of TB8.
-Polarity is not vital. - Unplug the harness ground wire # 30 from terminal J6 on the left edge of the Main Control PC Board (A1).
-Plug the connector at the end of the nylon-shielded wire of the cable assembly onto J6.
-Reconnect the ground wire # 30 from the system harness onto the piggy-back connector featured at the end of the nylon-shielded wire. - Using plastic wire ties, fasten the interconnection cable loosely to the existing wire harness.
+Attach the interconnection cable to the AT10.1 as shown in the figure below: - Route the cable within QUICK the AT10.1 GATE DRIVE PC CONNECT enclosure so it BOARD A11 W/PIGGY runs with the J15 o ..... wire harness BACK (0) to the back of J5 € the front panel, and MAIN CONTROL easily reaches PC BOARD A1 the Main Control PC Board (A1). Ó At the Main ASSY .....○ Control PC Board (A1), щ insert one of CABL the bare wires from the cable STRIPPED LEADS into each TO TB8 terminal of TB8.
+Polarity is not vital. - Plug the connector at the end of the nylon-shielded wire of the cable assembly onto J6. - Using plastic wire ties, fasten the interconnection cable loosely to the existing wire harness.
 Make sure that the cable conforms to the service loop at the hinge end of the door. - 6.
 At the battery, connect the quick-connect terminals to the temperature compensation probe.
 Polarity is not vital.
 Coil up any excess wire and tape or tie it together to prevent damage. - 7.
 Set jumper (J30) on the Main Control PC Board (A1) to positions 2-3 to use compensated voltages, or to positions 1-2 to use uncompensated voltages.